 Prior to joining Rackspace, Engates was a founder of Internet Direct, one of the oldest and largest Internet service providers in Texas.

 Engates is a graduate of the University of Texas at San Antonio and holds a B.B.A. in Accounting.

-Susan Etlinger is an industry analyst at Altimeter Group, where she works with global companies to develop both social media listening and measurement strategies that support their business objectives.
+Susan Etlinger is an industry analyst at Altimeter Group, where she works with global companies to develop both social and data intelligence strategies that support their business objectives.
 Susan has a diverse background in marketing and strategic planning within both corporations and agencies.
-She’s a frequent speaker on social media and analytics and has been extensively quoted in outlets including Fast Company, BBC, New York Times and The Wall Street Journal.
-Find her on Twitter at @setlinger and at her blog, Thought Experiments, at susanetlinger.com.
+She’s a frequent speaker on social media and analytics and has been extensively quoted in outlets including Fast Company, the BBC, the New York Times, and the Wall Street Journal.
+You can find her on Twitter at @setlinger and at her blog, Thought Experiments.

 She joined IBM in 1983 as a college intern and as a permanent employee in 1984.
 From 1984 through 1990, Cindy held both line and staff positions in field sales with a focus on the Legal Industry vertical.

 From 1991 to 1994, Cindy held various sales management and staff positions including unit manager for the finance industry, Executive Assistant to the General Manager of Product Marketing, and Business Unit Executive for Midrange Servers.
 During this time, Cindy gained experience in outsourcing with her leadership on the award to...
 Read More.